dave-tucker/docker/docs/sources/reference/commandline/cli.md

       -m, --memory=""            Memory limit
       --mac-address=""           Container MAC address (e.g. 92:d0:c6:0a:29:33)
-      --name=""                  Assign a name to the container --net="bridge"             Set the Network for the container --oom-kill-disable=false   Whether to disable OOM Killer for the container or not -P, --publish-all=false    Publish all exposed ports to random ports -p, --publish=[]           Publish a container's port(s) to the host
+      --name=""                  Assign a name to the container --net="bridge"             Set the Network mode for the container --oom-kill-disable=false   Whether to disable OOM Killer for the container or not -P, --publish-all=false    Publish all exposed ports to random ports -p, --publish=[]           Publish a container's port(s) to the host